 I frequently take a twilight stroll through my neighborhood in summer.
 This twilight hour is between 8:30 and 9:30PM, and it’s when everyone comes out.
 Last night was a typical walk and it went like this:

 I go down my street toward the Arc de Triomf monument.
-There are people on benches under the trees psantjalong the wide sidewalks, where near the half toward the street, the kind of pavement with gridded openings for grass to grow through is installed.
+There are people on benches under the trees along the wide sidewalks, where near the half toward the street, the kind of pavement with gridded openings for grass to grow through is installed.
 The walkways are larger than the street lanes, and the shrubs, trees, grass and sheer width of the sidewalks calm traffic and dampen noise.
 There are dogs and runners at the 100+ year old water fountains, people having little glasses of beer at the metal tables that all the cafes set out daily.
-A group of tourists on orange bikes follows their young guide down the grass framed bicycle lane in the middle of the street.fountain
+A group of tourists on orange bikes follows their young guide down the grass framed bicycle lane in the middle of the street.

 I cross under the Arc to the wide promenade behind it, passing breakdancers with their old school fade haircuts, dancing to music from a modern boom box.
 They take turns sweating out their moves, surrounded in a half circle by other dancers.
 Some make exclamations in English as one young dancer finishes his display.
 He pulls at the shoulders of his loose tank top and runs a hand across the fuzz on his upper lip, smiling at his group but well aware that there are plenty of other onlookers watching him.